Werx Academy

 - Supports steady cash flow on long-lead purchases

 Strong documentation is the key to approval.
-Provide clear evidence that materials exist, are secured, and belong to the project—then keep an audit trail for lenders and owners.
+Prove the materials exist, are secured, and belong to the project.
+Then keep an audit trail for lenders and owners.

 - Supplier invoices and paid receipts